Lukas-Stingl/nft-marketplace/README.md

 Then you should configure Metamask to connect to the Kovan testchain.
 This requires the following:
 - Open Metamask
-- go to settings - advanced setting
+- Go to settings - advanced setting
-- scroll down and toggle the Button "show test networks" to on
+- Scroll down and toggle the Button "show test networks" to on
 - Open the Network Configuration panel
 - Select the "Kovan Test Network"
 - Get Free Kovan Ether by copying your account address and posting it into the “faucet” Gitter channel on: https://gitter.im/kovan-testnet/faucet